-On [•] the Company entered into a service agreement with Sara Barrington pursuant to which Sara Barrington was employed on a full time basis as the Chief Executive Officer of the Company.
-Under the terms of the agreement, Sara is paid a gross annual salary of £[•] per annum.
+On 2 November 2020 the Company entered into a service agreement with Sara Barrington pursuant to which Sara Barrington was employed as the Chief Executive Officer of the Company.
+Under the terms of the agreement, Sara will split her working time 90 per cent. for the Company and the remaining 10 per cent. shall be as directed by Renalytix.

+Under the terms of the agreement Sara is paid a gross annual salary of \$292,500 per annum by the Company.
 Sara is eligible to participate in the Company's bonus scheme in an amount to be determined by the remuneration committee at its absolute discretion.